Instructions to AuthorsCategories of papers

 ICES Journal of Marine Science authors have the option to publish their paper under the Oxford Open initiative; whereby, for a charge, their paper will be made freely available online immediately upon publication.
 After your manuscript is accepted the corresponding author will be required to accept a mandatory assignment of copyright agreement.
 As part of the assignment process you will be asked to indicate whether or not you wish to pay for open access.
 If you do not select the open access option, your paper will be published with standard subscription-based access and you will not be charged.

 Oxford Open articles are published under Creative Commons licences.
-Authors publishing in ICES Journal of Marine Science can use the following Creative Commons licences for their articles:
+Authors publishing in ICES Journal of Marine Science can use the following Creative Commons licence for their articles:

 Please click here for more information about the Creative Commons licences.